a-parton/CTStepTurn/README.md

 # CTStepTurn

-CTStepTurn is an R package containing the functions needed to carry out inference for multistate continuous-step step-and-turn movement modelling, as detailed in Parton and Blackwell (2017), available at https://link.springer.com/article/10.1007/s13253-017-0286-5.
+CTStepTurn is an R package containing the functions needed to carry out inference for multistate continuous-time step-and-turn movement modelling, as detailed in Parton and Blackwell (2017), available at https://link.springer.com/article/10.1007/s13253-017-0286-5.

 A number of example implementation scripts are provided, detailed below.